dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 # Asyncz Dashboard

-Asyncz includes an optional Lilya-based dashboard for inspecting tasks and running common management actions from a browser.
+Asyncz includes an optional Lilya dashboard for inspecting tasks and running common management actions from a browser.

 ## What it provides

-- an overview page with scheduler, task-state, and recent-run summaries
+- an overview page with scheduler, task state, and recent run summaries
 - a runtime page with scheduler state, timing, store, and executor metadata
-- an instances page with process-local scheduler identity and heartbeat freshness
+- an instances page with scheduler identity and heartbeat freshness for the current process
 - a timeline page that previews upcoming run times across all tasks
 - an audit page for dashboard create/update/run/pause/resume/remove actions
-- grouped navigation for operational and review-oriented pages
+- grouped navigation for operation and review pages
-- a task list with search, state/executor/trigger filters, sortable views, and last-run status
+- a task list with search, state/executor/trigger filters, sortable views, and last run status
-- per-task actions for Run now, edit, pause, resume, remove, and history inspection
+- actions on each task row for Run now, Logs, Edit, pause, resume, remove, and history inspection
 - bulk task actions for Run now, pause, resume, and remove
-- a run-history page backed by scheduler execution events
+- a run history page backed by scheduler execution events
-- per-run detail pages with correlated log records
+- run detail pages with correlated log records
 - an optional login flow
-- a log viewer backed by the dashboard logging subsystem, including run-id filtering
+- a log viewer backed by the dashboard logging subsystem, including run id filtering

 ## Install